U.S. flag

 2023

-The U.S. Department of Homeland Security (DHS) Science and Technology Directorate’s (S&T) Plum Island Animal Disease Center (PIADC) science group publishes a peer-reviewed journal article on the evaluation of whole-carcass composting as a mortality disposal option for African swine fever virus (ASFV)-infected swine.
+The U.S. Department of Homeland Security (DHS) Science and Technology Directorate’s (S&T's) Plum Island Animal Disease Center (PIADC) science group publishes a peer-reviewed journal article on the evaluation of whole-carcass composting as a mortality disposal option for African swine fever virus (ASFV)-infected swine.
 Composting is an important consideration in developing localized outbreak response and recovery plans.

 Image